Are large language models superhuman chemists?: Appendix

 \subsection{Performance as a function of molecular features}

 To better understand if the performance of the models is correlated with specific features of the molecules, we analyzed the performance of the models as a function of the number of atoms and the complexity of the molecules. \Cref{fig:correlation_plot_is_number_nmr_peaks_complexity} shows that the performance of the models is not correlated with the complexity of the molecules but rather with the number of atoms (\Cref{fig:correlation_plot_is_number_nmr_peaks_num_atoms}, similar trivial correlation for \Cref{fig:correlation_plot_is_electron_counts_num_atoms}).
-The corresponding Spearman correlation coefficients are listed in \Cref{tab:correlation_coefficients}.